About Whangarei Falls

 We then followed the 1km loop track in an anti-clockwise manner as the track descended (not too steeply) through the base until we ended up at the picnic area that we had seen earlier from the top.

 We then got more views from the bridge spanning the Hatea River, where we looked upstream at the waterfall’s plunge pool.

 Beyond the bridge, we then continued the track back up to the top of the falls, where we traversed stepping stones to re-cross the stream and return to the lookout near the car park.

-Whangarei Falls is administered under the jurisdiction of the Whangarei District Council.
+Whangarei Falls resides in the Whangarei Falls Scenic Reserve in Whangarei in the Northland region of North Island, New Zealand.
+It is administered under the jurisdiction of the Whangarei District Council.
 For information or inquiries about the area as well as current conditions, visit their website.

 To get to the Walton St and Bank St roundabout mentioned above from SH1, Tarewa Rd, Maunu Rd, and Central Av all head east to that roundabout.

 Perhaps the route with the least surface street driving would be to take the SH1 to the Station Rd exit, then go east on Station Rd for about 800m, turning right onto Corks Rd, then continuing for another 2.2km to Kiripaka Rd.